onino-js/NEAT/documentation/neat-implementation.md

 ```
 Method: Make a selection in the population
 Parameters: A collection of Phenotypes
-Returns : A troncated collection of Phenotypes
+Returns : A truncated collection of Phenotypes
 Steps:

     1. Get the population as a collection of Species

     2. Compute the number of total survivors Nt

     (For each Species)
     3. compute the average adjusted fitness

     4. compute the number (N) of offsprings for the next generation

     5. Remove the excess of Phenotypes using the adjusted fitness as discriminant
 ```

 At the end of the process, the initial population is reduced and each species in the population has an exact number of new individuals to be created during the mutation/crossover process.